kermitt2/grobid/doc/Grobid-batch.md

 Example:
 ```
-> java -Xmx1024m -jar grobid-core-0.3.0.one-jar.jar -gH /path/to/Grobid/grobid/grobid-home -gP /path/to/Grobid/grobid-home/config/grobid.properties -dIn /path/to/input/directory -dOut /path/to/output/directory -exe processCitationPatentPDF
+> java -Xmx1G -jar target/grobid-core-0.4.2.one-jar.jar -gH /path/to/Grobid/grobid/grobid-home -dIn /path/to/input/directory -dOut /path/to/output/directory -exe processCitationPatentPDF
 ```

 WARNING: extension of the text files to be processed must be .pdf

 ### createTraining
-Will generate the training data file for all the models from PDF files.
+`createTraining` batch command will generate the GROBID training data file for all the models from PDF files.
 The needed parameters for that command are:

 * -gH: path to grobid-home directory